 Like the internal SCSI bus, the external end of the SCSI bus also must be terminated.
-When no SCSI cable is plugged into the socket, the SCSI bus is automatically terminated on the motherboard.
-When, however, an external SCSI cable is present, the automatic external termination is disabled, external SCSI must be powered up and the last external SCSI device must be properly terminated.
+When no SCSI devices are present on the external SCSI bus, the bus is automatically terminated on the motherboard.
+When, however, an external SCSI cable is present, the automatic external termination is disabled, and the last external SCSI device must be properly terminated.